 - Meet paraeducator minimum employment requirements

-- Provide two days (14 hours) of training on the Fundamental Course of Study to their paraeducators during the 2020-21 school year.
+- Provide two days (14 hours) of training on the Fundamental Course of Study or general certificate to their paraeducators during the 2021-22 school year.

-Below is a list of training and certificate components included in the Paraeducator Certificate Program.
+Below is a list of training and certificate components included in the certificate program.

 Paraeducator standards of practice